Author and physician Atul Gawande, a frequent contributor to the New Yorker, spoke with TONY about failure, medicine and his love of Vampire Weekend.

-What’s your talk at the New Yorker Festival going to be about?
+What’s your talk at the New Yorker Festival, “Failure and Rescue,” about?

 It’s about the idea that whether you prevent failure might be less important than whether you can rescue a situation from failure once it has occurred.
 The great hospitals don’t necessarily have fewer things go wrong—they are able to make sure you don’t die if something goes wrong.
 That’s the bottom line.
 And it turns out to have very broad applicability.
 Under situations of complexity, how you handle failure may be more important than whether you can avoid failure in the first place.

 You’re also speaking with Vampire Weekend at the festival.